 The Get-WinHomeLocation cmdlet gets the value of the user GeoID setting and returns a .NET GeoID object.
-The Windows GeoID setting is a user setting that describes the home location (that is, the country or region) of the current user account.
-Applications that require the current user account’s home location, such as a driver for a television tuner application, can use this setting.
+The Windows GeoID setting is a user setting that describes the home location of the current user account.
+A home location is the country or region.
+Applications that require the home location of the current user account, such as a driver for a television tuner application, can use this setting.

-A table of GeoIDs is available at Table of Geographical Locations.
+For a table of GeoIDs, see Table of Geographical Locations.